Sissuire/Grokking-Algorithm/README.md

 ### Ch-9, Dynamic Programming

-- Through some instances for better understanding of DP, such as Knapsack Problem, Longest Common Substring, and Longest Common Subsequence.
+- Through some instances for better understanding of DP, such as `Knapsack Problem`, `Longest Common Substring`, and `Longest Common Subsequence`.
 Learn to solve a hard problem by breaking it up into subproblems and solving those subproblems first (how to define and construct a suitable table for problems).

 ### Ch-10, K-nearest Neighbors